renovatebot/renovate/docs/usage/configuration-options.md

 ```

 Configuring `dependencyDashboard` to `true` will lead to the creation of a "Dependency Dashboard" issue within the repository.
-This issue contains a list of all PRs pending, open, closed (unmerged) or in error.
+This issue has a list of all PRs pending, open, closed (unmerged) or in error.
 The goal of this issue is to give visibility into all updates that Renovate is managing.

 Examples of what having a Dependency Dashboard will allow you to do: